s3rgiosan/wp-media-chrome/README.md

 2. Run `composer install` to install the plugin.
 3. Activate the plugin from your WordPress admin area or using WP-CLI.

+## Quick Start

+After installation, the plugin automatically enhances supported embed blocks.

+To customize a media player:

+1. Insert a supported embed block
+2. Select the block to reveal its settings in the block editor sidebar
+3. Explore the new Media Chrome settings panel to customize your player

-## Settings
+## Block Editor

-### UI Customization (Block Editor)
+### UI Settings

-The settings below, defined in the `theme.json` file, control which customization options appear in the block editor when configuring the media player.
-They do not directly affect the frontend but determine which settings users can modify.
+UI Settings determine which customization options are visible to users in the block editor.
+These settings do not affect the player's frontend behavior — they only control what users can modify.

-By default, all options are visible in the block editor.
+By default, all customization options are enabled.
+To limit available options, add the following to your `theme.json` (example shows all options enabled):

 ```json
 {